U.S. Route 278 in Georgia: Route description

-Alabama through Lithia Springs
+State Route 6 concurrency

 The highway starts at the Alabama state line, near Esom Hill in Polk County, and is concurrent with SR 6 from its western terminus.
 It travels southeast as a two-lane undivided highway until the intersection with Hardin Road, where it curves northeast.
 Along the way, it travels straight east along the north edge of a waterway known as Esom Slough, then turns to the northeast again at the intersection with Brewster Field Road.
 Getting away from Esom Hill, it travels through a community known as Akes, and only has intersections with three local roads; Branch Road to the northwest, Akes Station Road to the southwest, and Lewis Drive West to the southeast, From there the highway takes another curve to the northeast, although this time more directly than earlier.
 At some point, it also passes a short formerly proposed eastbound right-of-way.
 Just before entering Cedartown, the road is joined by a concurrency with SR 100 (Canal Road).
 At a bridge over an abandoned Seaboard Air Line Railroad line, it travels over a connecting spur to the Silver Comet Trail, and officially enters the City of Cedartown.
 The spur leads to a trailhead on the northeast corner of the bridge, while the trail itself travels along the south side of the road beginning at the southeast corner of the bridge.
 The trail continues to run along the south side of the road as it passes an Underwriters Laboratory building, and then crosses a bridge over Dry Creek, where it loops around like the inner ramps of a cloverleaf interchange and leaves the side of the road to travel along the east bank of the creek.
 Condominiums are along the north side of the road and single-family houses line the south side until it reaches U.S. Route 27 Bus./SR 1 Bus.
 (Main Street).
 From there, Canal Street becomes Martin Luther King, Junior Boulevard.
 This segment of the highway shifts between southeast and east trajectories and, at one point, crosses an at-grade former Central of Georgia Railway line.
 MLK Jr Boulevard travels southeast for the last time and ends at a short concurrency with US 27/SR 1, where SR 100 turns south and US 278/SR 6 turns north.
 That concurrency ends at an overpass with two connecting roads on the southwest and northeast corners.